Making the Past Present

 Our faculty is passionate about history.
 Dr. Richard Striner is known for wearing vintage clothing to class.
 The professors are mentors who enjoy collaborating with their students.
 For her latest book, Dr. Carol Wilson asked one of her students to compile the index.

 Students also do their own independent research.
-All students must complete a senior capstone, and there are fellowships, such as the Comegys Bight Fellowship as well as opportunities to submit work to competitions sponsored by the Phi Alpha Theta honor society.
+All students must complete a senior capstone, and there are fellowships and internships sponsored by the Starr Center for the Study of the American Experience, as well as opportunities to submit work to competitions sponsored by the Phi Alpha Theta honor society.

 History comes alive here on Fridays in the spring and fall, when students and faculty play town ball on the campus green.
 The college, one of the oldest in the nation, and Chestertown, with its charming buildings and rich history, are valuable resources to anyone interested in American history.